kcl-tscm/LoDiS/README.md

 https://github.com/kcl-tscm/LoDiS.git
 ```

-Modify the Makefile in the LoDiS_GIT/base directory to run your local Fortran compiler and its libraires (openmp required).
+Modify the Makefile in the LoDiS_GIT/base directory to run your local Fortran compiler and its libraries (openmp required).

 Compile all the .f90 files by running the Makefile:
 ```